 First night is spent overnight in the marina.

 Try and set your yacht up to be first in line for the boat briefing and walk through.
 You don’t want to waste valuable cruising time in the marina!
-Ask for assistance with the lines.
-You may also ask the charter company to help with piloting the boat out of the slip.

-Get underway and head southeast around the coast of Vieques.
-If you are into fishing from your sailboat, go far enough south to the drop – where the water depth changes from 100 feet to thousands.
 Troll back and forth across this area to target the pelagic species: mahi-mahi (dolphin fish), tuna, and wahoo.
 This may be a bumpy ride given the strength of the tradewinds.

 If you want to step up your fishing game, check out our sailboat fishing guide.

-Tack your way towards Sun Bay Vieques.
+After lunch, sail to Sun Bay Vieques.
 This a postcard worthy crescent moon shaped bay with a sandy beach and lined with coconut palms.
 It is just to the east of the town of Esperanza and within walking distance.

 Anchorage Details: The best place to anchor is tucked up in the northeast corner to avoid as much swell as possible that wraps around into the bay.
 Holding is good in 10-20 feet with a grassy bottom.
 Make sure you get that anchor set.
 If the wind is really blowing, Puerto Ferro farther down the coast offers complete protection from all directions.